alesegdia/phackman/GDD.md

 This document is prone to modifications and will probably be changed during development.

-## 1. Overview
+## 1. Plot
-### 1.1.
-Plot
 The **INV4D-312** is a transport spaceship that was just intercepted by an alien race classified as the **Zenytp-3D3**.
 Take control of **Phack Man** in his mission to clear all the floors of the cargo bay from these little bastards.

-### 1.2.
-Gameplay
+## 2. Gameplay
 Phack Man's gameplay resembles the good ol’ Pacman mechanics.
 The map is a generated maze and entities can move freely through it.
 Phack Man can shoot with Lock & Stock, his loyal twin miniguns, among other gadgets he will find in his path.

+## 3. Objectives

-The objective is to clear the floor from aliens, collect the key and open the stairs to the next floor.
+The main and needed-to-advance objective is to collect the key and open the stairs to the next floor.
+Some secondary objectives for the player are:

-### 1.3.
-Map
-The map is a generated maze with progressive size depending on the floor.
-The algorithm used is undefined by now, but some ideas arise:

-* Use a classic algorithm to create a maze, or even a lib that does this for us.
-* Generate small shapes and mirror them horizontally and/or vertically.

-We can think of the map like a node graph where nodes are placed at maze positions where the player can turn 90 degrees.
+* Clear the floor from aliens.
+* Collect all nodes scattered around the map in the same way as Pac-Man has to collect all balls.

+The completion of these secondary objectives are rewarded with points, that could be used later to buy and enhance gadgets in the next level.

 ```
 # # # # # # # #